apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/build-vs-buy.md

     - Time to Market
 ---

-Using a code generator presents the choice between building upon opensource tools or leveraging a platform.
+Using a code generator presents the choice between building tooling  in house that rely upon opensource projects or leveraging a paid service.
 Open source solutions feel free, but let's look at key aspects of the build vs. buy decision.

 ## Specification Quality